multi2mech/simply-supported-beam-edu/README.md

 ### University of Rome Tor Vergata - [Multi2mech](www.multi2mech.com)

+Discover the version with the [Augmented Reality here](https://multi2mech.github.io/AR-simply-supported-beam-edu/).

 Educational project to investigate the deformation of a simply supported beam under an imposed loading condition.

 This project lays the foundation for applying structural mechanics and Euler-Bernoulli beam theory in an augmented reality application (e.g., Unity), which is why it uses C#.